-Some woodturning do’s and don’ts
+Some woodturning do’s and don’ts to keep you safe!

 Woodturning can be a hazardous pastime so precautions should be taken to minimise any risk of injury.
 This page contains some of the basic areas of concern but should not be treated as exhaustive.
 More detailed instructions for other equipment and machinery should be consulted before they are used.